a3magic3pocket/png-to-jpg/README.md

 # png-to-jpg
 Convert png file to jpg.
-if jpg exists, jpg will be smaller.
+If jpg exists, the size of jpg will be smaller.

 ## How to run
 - ```bash